thomchr/SmkT2D/README.md

    MR-smk_int.T2D.R - the MR analyses of smoking initiation on T2D and CAD

-   MR-smk_ces.T2D.R  - the MR analyses of smoking cessation on T2D and CAD
+   MR-smk_ces.T2D.R  - the MR analyses of smoking cessation on T2D (and CAD)

-   MR-cig_day.T2D.R - the MR analyses of cigarettes per day on T2D and CAD
+   MR-cig_day.T2D.R - the MR analyses of cigarettes per day on T2D (and CAD)

    summary_stats_forestplots.R - for generating all the forestplots

+   PDFs for derived forest plots and scatter plots are included here

    instrument_summary_tables.R - for pulling out all the instruments (See SupplementalTables.xlsx)

    Calculations for converting effect sizes (beta) and standard errors into 'change in type 2 diabetes odds ratio per _ change in exposure' are shown in the xls tables for Table 1 and Supplemental Table 5.xls

+   SmkT2D.LDSC.Scripts - command line scripts and explanation for deriving LDSC results

+   LDSCresults - full results of all trait combinations; subset are discussed in paper